biopragmatics/bioregistry/docs/CONTRIBUTING.md

    corresponding to a new prefix request).
 Submissions unable/unwilling to follow these guidelines will be dismissed and asked to re-submit after their prefix has been substantiated.
+2. Submissions to park a prefix must include a primary contact person for the resource that is available for public discussion on GitHub.
+Even though this is likely the same as the submitter, it is important that this person can be contacted.
+If they are unresponsive within two weeks of contact regarding the parked prefix, then the parked prefix is subject to removal.
-2. Parked prefixes that are not substantiated within three months are subject to removal.
+3. Parked prefixes that are not substantiated within three months are subject to removal.
 In the case that someone else wants to use that prefix, the fact that the parked prefix has not been substantiated will, by definition, result in no impact or confusion that would normally result from the removal of a prefix.
-3. It's not the job of the Bioregistry to support parking prefixes for semantic spaces that will not be public or that won't be used in other public resources - these can be rejected without further discussion.
+4. It's not the job of the Bioregistry to support parking prefixes for semantic spaces that will not be public or that won't be used in other public resources - these can be rejected without further discussion.